Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 Neural networks can be defined as a biologically inspired computational model that consists of a network architecture composed of layers of artificial neurons.

-The following graph illustrates an example of a neural network used to predict the student final scores:
+The following graph illustrates an example of a neural network used to predict the final student scores:

-There are two hidden layers (blue) in the example, the first one with three neurons and the second one with only one neuron.
+There are two hidden layers (blue) in the example, the first one with three neurons and the second with only one neuron.

 Recommendation to students is another of the learning analytics applications.